- Home

 6. Speak positively

-While care is sometimes seen as negative, the truth is that it can be an incredibly positive experience – and in many cases, offer people a new lease of life.
+While accepting care is sometimes seen as negative, the truth is that it can be an incredibly positive experience too – and, in many cases, offer people a new lease of life.
 Talking about some of the positives and benefits of care with your loved one may help them to develop a new perspective, and even feel excited at the prospect of what it could bring.

-For example, we know from research that elderly people who live alone are among some of the loneliest people in the UK – with over one million older adults feeling lonely all the time, or often.
-Aside from practical help, in many cases, care can also provide people with great companionship.
-Live-in care in particular, has been found to significantly reduce feelings of loneliness and boost physical, mental, and emotional wellbeing.
+For example, research shows that elderly people who live alone are among some of the loneliest people in the UK – with over one million older adults reporting that they feel lonely often or all the time.
+Aside from practical help, in many cases, care can also provide people with companionship.
+Live-in care in particular has been found to significantly reduce feelings of loneliness and boost physical, mental, and emotional wellbeing.

 When it comes to fearing a loss of independence, it can also be useful to remind your loved one that care doesn’t necessarily mean having to move out of their home.
-For example, a number of options, including live-in care, day care, and overnight care are all based around care at home.
-And in many cases, people find that care actually helps them regain independence.
+For example, options like live-in care, day care, and overnight care are all based around care at home.
+And, in many cases, people find that care actually helps them regain a level of independence.

-Our article, What are the benefits of live-in care, outlines plenty more benefits.
-Alternatively, if you’re more likely going down the route of residential care, you might like to have a read of this article from Care Home instead.
+Our article on the benefits of live-in care outlines plenty more benefits.
+Alternatively, if you’re more likely going down the route of residential care, you might find this article from Care Home useful.

 7. Keep your loved one involved

-Everyone wants to be able to make decisions over where they’ll live and what kind of care they receive – and this preference doesn’t change with age.
-Therefore, it’s important to make your loved one feel as involved as possible.
+Everyone wants to be able to make their own decisions over where they’ll live and what kind of care they receive – and this preference doesn’t change with age.
+So, it’s important to make your loved one feel as involved as possible.

 Feeling understood and listened to can also help to manage the loss of independence and control that your loved one may be experiencing.